lynxlab/ada2/README.md

    How the ADA platform works
    + In the ADA platform are defined the courses delivered (they are saved in DB common)
-   + Each provider creates their own courses (they are saved in DB clientX)
+   + Each provider creates their own courses (they are saved in DB indicated in the clientX/client_conf.inc.php)
-   + Each course created by the provider is (automatically) linked to the platform courses (saved in DB common)
+   + Each course created by the provider is (automatically) linked to the platform courses (saved in DB common).
    + Each provider has to create at least one instance of the course (the classroom) in order to allow the students to subscribe the instance

    How to do: